kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/eks/_index.en.md

     - Manually enter the credentials `Access Key ID`, `Secret Access Key` and select `Region`

 {{% notice info %}}
-Region is also kept a part of preset as its a required value to create a EKS client.
+Region is also kept as a part of a preset as it is a required value to create an EKS client.
 {{% /notice %}}

 - After user provides all required credentials, credentials will be validated.